kraven-security/hunting-packages/osint-articles/2025-06-04 Malicious RubyGems Masquerade as Fastlane Plugins to Steal Telegram API Data/readme.md

 ## Package Content

 - `iocs.txt`: List of all Indicators of Compromise (IOCs) in the article.
-- `endpoint-iocs.txt`: List of endpoint IOCs in the article.
+All ntework IOCs.
 - `network-iocs.txt`: List of network IOCs in the article.
 - `mitre-ttps.txt`: MITRE ATT&CK tactics, techniques, and procedures in the article.